Been a Minute (Leigh-Anne Pinnock song): Background and release

 In May 2025, Pinnock revealed she had departed Warner Records, after her signing was announced in February 2022.
 At the same time, she revealed via a voice note on her Discord channel, she had signed with Virgin Music Group as an independent artist.
 Two months later, she announced the release of the song, alongside the single artwork.

 Composition

 Official Charts Company's Carl Smith noted the song's sampling of Masters at Work's 2001 song, "Work".

 Music video

 An accompanying music video for "Been a Minute", directed by Femi Lade, was released on the same day as the single's release.
 Inspired by Leigh-Anne's heritage, the video borrows influence from Caribbean Carnivals.
 Speaking to Rolling Stone UK about the video, she explained: "It's been the most freeing experience watching my vision come to life.
 For the 'Been a Minute' music video I wanted to create a space where everyone feels like they can be themselves unapologetically."

 Reception

-Ahead of its release, Smith reviewed the song had summer "written all over it."
+Ahead of its release, Smith reviewed the song, declaring that it had summer "written all over it."